-PETA Science Consortium International e.V. promotes and funds non-animal research methods and coordinates the scientific and regulatory expertise of its members, PETA entities around the world.
+PETA Science Consortium International promotes and funds non-animal research methods and coordinates the scientific and regulatory expertise of its members, PETA entities around the world.
 With an eye towards championing the best non-animal methods and reducing animal testing, the Science Consortium and its members are actively involved in the development, validation, global implementation, and harmonisation of non-animal test methods.
-The Science Consortium is an accredited ECHA stakeholder and a member of the EURL ECVAM Stakeholder Forum, the European Food Safety Authority, and the UK Chemicals Stakeholder Forum and regularly comments on OECD test guidelines as a member of the International Council on Animal Protection in OECD Programs (ICAPO).
+PETA Science Consortium International is an accredited ECHA stakeholder and a member of the EURL ECVAM Stakeholder Forum, the European Food Safety Authority, and the UK Chemicals Stakeholder Forum and regularly comments on OECD test guidelines as a member of the International Council on Animal Protection in OECD Programmes (ICAPO).
+More information about the work of the Science Consortium can be found at ThePSCI.eu.